 You may have heard that the healthcare in France is very good.
 It is!
 We are covered by a universal government system plan, which is frankly, quite sufficient.
 If you need to visit the doctor, it will cost you around $25 for a visit.

 I took my mom to the emergency room 10 years ago and they charged her $25, plus we had to get some medicine which cost $16.
 I know these prices because my mom kept the receipts!
 She was so flabbergasted that a foreigner would receive treatment at such a cheap cost.
 She was interested in living in Nice with me simply for this fact.

 Recently, we are asked to buy into a supplemental healthcare insurance, kind of like in the US.
 This will cover us for expenses on top of what the government will pay for standard services.
 This is more for specialists providers and it’s being required of foreigners.
 In France, it’s called a Mutuelle, but it’s still reasonable.

 Transport here is really reasonable, and usually reliable, except when there’s a strike.
 For the bus and tram, you simply buy a 10-ride ticket for $11 and you have 10 rides.
 And the bus will take you all the way to the Italian border, which is about a 2-hour ride!
 There are also buses that take you to other parts of Europe.
 The buses and tram are cheap and clean.

-We also have a generally reliable train service.
+We have a reliable train service, which scoops us to Italy in 40 minutes.
 I love taking taking day trips from Nice to Italy on the train.
-There are the national French trains, and there’s a Thello Line that will take you from Nice to Milan.
+There are the national French trains, and there’s a Thello Line that will take you from Nice to Milan in about 4 hours.
 Train travel is pricier than any other transport in my opinion, but I love taking the train because it’s so relaxing for everyone involved.